top of page

 Ear infections are a common reason dogs lose their balance, especially if the loss of balance is sudden.
 Other signs that may indicate ear infection include frequent shaking of the head, pawing at the ear, or becoming defensive or aggressive if you try to touch your pet’s ear.

 Ear infections are easily treated in most dogs.
-Your vet will prescribe ear drops for your pet and may also give you antibiotics to give your dog too.
+Your vet will prescribe ear drops for your pet and may also provide you antibiotics to give your dog too.
 In a short time, with the proper treatment, your dog should be feeling better and showing less signs of dizziness too.

 Although much less common than ear infection, brain tumor is a potential cause of dizziness in dogs as well.
 If your dog suffers a brain tumor, you will likely notice a wide range of other symptoms indicating a serious problem.
 Your dog could have a personality change, become incontinent, or have difficulty controlling other parts of the body, too.